x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 Safety Net takes some responsibility from shadow redundancy in DAG environments.
 In DAG environments, shadow redundancy doesn't need to keep another copy of the delivered message in a shadow queue while it waits for the delivered message to replicate to the passive copies of mailbox databases on the other Mailbox servers in the DAG.
 The copy of the delivered message is already stored in Safety Net, so shadow redundancy can redeliver the message from Safety Net if necessary.

-With Safety Net, activating a lagged database copy becomes significantly easier.
+With Safety Net, activating a lagged database copy becomes easier.
 For example, consider a lagged copy that has a 2-day replay lag.
 In that case, you would configure Safety Net for a period of 2 days.
 If you encounter a situation in which you need to use your lagged copy, you can:

 1. Suspend replication to it.